Livestock & Grazing

 Baseline Feed Intake

-To ground the livestock module in observed feed flows, the model constructs a country-level baseline from GLEAM 2.0 (Mottet et al. 2017 [4]) that describes how much dry-matter feed of each category each animal product consumed in the reference year.
+To ground the livestock module in observed feed flows, the model constructs a country-level baseline from FAO’s GLEAM 3.0 model [4] [5] that describes how much dry-matter feed of each category each animal product consumed in the reference year.
+GLEAM 3.0 provides country-level data for 229 countries (reference year 2015), eliminating the need for the OECD/Non-OECD disaggregation required by the earlier GLEAM 2.0 data.
 In validation mode this baseline can pin the model to observed feed mixes; in optimisation runs it serves as a reference point for comparison with solved results.

 Data Sources